Get kids on target through the 4-H Shooting Sports Program!

 APPLICATION DEADLINE: extended.
 Due Now.

 NEW accelerated timeline!
 To give participants more time for preparation, team-building, and fundraising activities, the timeline for application and notification of this event has been adjusted.
 We anticipate this change will provide 10 months of preparation time to our participants.
 Apply here: https://events.anr.msu.edu/SS_Nationals/ or contact Laura Quist email@example.com.

 Support 4-H Shooting Sports

-- Organizations wanting to expand youth development through conservation education such as hunting and shooting sports, and sportsman’s clubs willing to share their space with local groups.
+Partners include organizations wanting to expand youth development through conservation education such as hunting and shooting sports, and sportsman’s clubs willing to share their space with local groups.

 Assistance from individuals or organizations is welcome and critical to our mission.
 To donate, please contact the Michigan 4-H Youth Foundation.
 The following organizations have provided crucial funding support to youth shooting sports programs so they remain accessible to all youth in Michigan: